 To shrink pores even more effectively, Dr. Melissa Doft recommends, “using non-clogging makeup, routine exfoliation, and topical retinol.”
 She goes on to explain that retinol, along with regular exfoliation can “increase cell turnover,” creating a smoother appearance of the skin.
 If enlarged pores persist, Dr. Doft says, “I also recommend fraxel to boost collagen production.”
-A fraxel laser can even out skin texture and shrink pore size while an increase in collagen production tightens and rejuvenates skin.
+A fraxel laser can even out skin texture while an increase in collagen production tightens and rejuvenates skin.

 Keep Your Hands Off

-Not only can trying to pop any blemishes lead to further irritation, it can cause scarring, too.
+Not only can trying to pop any blemishes lead to further irritation, it may cause scarring, too.
 Keeping your hands off is the best way to make sure your blemishes heal faster and don't leave a mark afterward.